ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

 Detailed description
 ''''''''''''''''''''

-After getting the predicted probabilities from the model as described above, perform the following steps:
+Perform the following steps:

 #.
 Before applying any Isa/Dara rules, record the probability of ASCT and the probability of non-ASCT treatment.
 These should sum to 1 and will be used in the final re-normalization.
 #.
-Multiply the probability of each Dara-containing regimen category by :math:`\text{dara_target_coverage} / \text{population_dara}`, where dara_target_coverage is a linear interpolation or extrapolation by year of the scenario- and line-specific value in the "Target Dara coverage" data file, and population_dara is the sum of the estimated population-level probabilities of Dara-containing regimen categories (see section above).
+Multiply the probability of each Dara-containing regimen category by :math:`\text{dara_target_coverage} / \text{population_dara}`, where dara_target_coverage is a linear interpolation or extrapolation by year of the scenario- and line-specific value in the "Target Dara coverage" data file, and population_dara is the sum of the estimated population-level probabilities of Dara-containing regimen categories (see "Estimated population-level probabilities" section).
 #.
 For each of the regimen category pairs that only differ by substituting Isa with Dara, perform this step:
-    * Set the probability of the Isa-containing category to :math:`p_\text{dara} * \frac{\text{isa_target_coverage}}{\text{population_dara_isa_corresponding}}`, where :math:`p_\text{dara}` is the probability of the corresponding Dara regimen category (after application of previous steps), isa_target_coverage is a linear interpolation or extrapolation by year of the scenario- and line-specific value in the "Target Isa coverage" data file, and population_dara_isa_corresponding is the sum of the estimated population-level probabilities of Dara regimen categories that only differ from an Isa regimen category by substituting Dara with Isa (see section above).
+    * Set the probability of the Isa-containing category to :math:`p_\text{dara} * \frac{\text{isa_target_coverage}}{\text{population_dara_isa_corresponding}}`, where :math:`p_\text{dara}` is the probability of the corresponding Dara regimen category (after application of previous steps), isa_target_coverage is a linear interpolation or extrapolation by year of the scenario- and line-specific value in the "Target Isa coverage" data file, and population_dara_isa_corresponding is the sum of the estimated population-level probabilities of Dara regimen categories that only differ from an Isa regimen category by substituting Dara with Isa (see "Estimated population-level probabilities" section).
 #.
 If this is an RRMM assignment and the previous line contained a Dara component (in other words, if the Dara_flag_previous in the model covariates table above is 1):
+    #. **Note:** These operations cannot be performed on the population-level probabilities because they are not stratified by whether the previous line contained a Dara component.
+The population-level probabilities are not used in the remaining steps and can be discarded at this point.
     #.
 If the scenario is alternative scenario 2 (Isa-after-Dara) and the patient is in second line treatment (first relapse state), multiply the probabilities of all Dara-containing categories by ((the sum of the probabilities of all the Isa- **or** Dara-containing categories - target Isa retreatment coverage) / the sum of all the Dara-containing categories), then multiply the probabilities of all Isa-containing categories by (target Isa retreatment coverage / the sum of the probabilities of all the Isa-containing categories), where "target Isa retreatment coverage" is 0.05 or the sum of all Isa- **or** Dara-containing categories, whichever is less.
     #.
 Otherwise, multiply the probabilities of all Dara-containing categories by (the sum of all the Isa- **or** Dara-containing categories / the sum of all the Dara-containing categories), then set the probabilities of all Isa-containing categories to 0.
 #.
 Split the probabilities into two sets: those that contain ASCT and those that do not.
 Within each set: